intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx/README.md

         --tune \
         --overwrite_output_dir
 ```
-> NOTE
->
-> /path/to/checkpoint/dir is the path to finetune output_dir
+> NOTE: /path/to/checkpoint/dir is the path to finetune output_dir

 or
 ```bash